Nursing (543)

 543-116 - Nursing Clinical Transition

-Prepares students to assume the role of graduate nurse.
-Promotes clinical decision making, delegation and collaboration to achieve client and organizational outcomes.
+This clinical experience integrates all knowledge learned in the previous courses in transitioning to the role of the graduate nurse.
+The course promotes relatively independent clinical decisions, delegation, and works collaboratively with others to achieve client and organizational outcomes.
 Continued professional development is fostered.
 (Prerequisites: 543-115 Nursing: Advanced Clinical Practice.
 Concurrent enrollment in 543-113 Nursing Complex Health Alterations 2; 543-114 Nursing: Management and Professional Concepts.
 Health requirements; criminal background check; CPR)

 2 Credit hours